OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

  - ALL - Yes.

-RES-OWIS RESOLUTION - SC agreed to recommend to the Board to pay the higher legal cost relating to procurement advise, with the exact value agreed ahead of the Board meeting on 1 October 2020.
+RES-OWIS - SC agreed to recommend to the Board to pay the higher legal cost relating to procurement advise, with the exact value agreed ahead of the Board meeting on 1 October 2020.

 *ACTION LL and RGr to double check amount and update budget*